Erik1007/Alices-Restaurant/README.md

 ********************

-There are multiple provides supporting the deployment of this project.
+There are multiple provides supporting the deployment of this project:
 The code was written and stored in the[Alices restaurant GitHub repository](https://github.com/Erik1007/Alices-Restaurant).
 This was migrated to [Heroku Alices restaurant](https://dashboard.heroku.com/apps/alices-restaurant-eh) to deploy the imbedded Django and python code.

+The project was deployed to Heroku using the following steps.

+1. Log in to Heroku and create an App
+2. At the Deploy tab, select GitHub as the deployment method.
+3. Select your repository name and click Search.
+Once it is found, click Connect.
+4. Select the branch you want to deploy, then click Deploy Branch.
+5. The deployment process should happen smoothly if all deployment files are fully functional.
+Click now the button Open App on the top of the page to access your App.
+6. If the slug size is too large then add large files not required for the app to the .slugignore file.

 [ElephantSQL](https://api.elephantsql.com) was linked into to house the databases used for this project.
 And lastly, [Cloudinary](https://console.cloudinary.com) was linked in and used as the media storage.

 ********************
 # Credits
 ********************

 Many different sources have been used as inspiration and for multiple levels of assistance in the creation of this project.
 The sources used in the development process of this project will be presented in two main groups code and media:

 # Code:
 ********************

 - [Bootstrap](https://getbootstrap.com/docs/5.2/getting-started/introduction/) was  used for assistance in the development and execution of the interactive and style process for this project.